-Supply constraints paired with increasing demand from the battery sector have helped natural graphite prices in the past few years, despite several rounds of downward price readjustments as plants reopened, according to Roskill.
+Supply constraints paired with increasing demand from the battery sector have helped natural graphite prices in the past few years, despite several rounds of downward price readjustments as plants have reopened, according to Roskill.

 However, looking specifically at 2019, the main news in the graphite space has been the introduction of new supply, with massive investment done in recent years on the synthetic side to establish graphitization and carbonization capacity to facilitate more output, according to Miller.

-Meanwhile, on the natural graphite side, major new volumes of feedstock have come from Africa, in particular Syrah Resources (ASX:SYR,OTC Pink:SYAAF).
+Meanwhile, on the natural graphite side, major new volumes of feedstock have come from Africa, in particular from Syrah Resources (ASX:SYR,OTC Pink:SYAAF).

 “This has seen a divergence in the pricing structures of flake feedstock and value-added materials, which have been relatively stable in comparison,” he added.

-“The major decreases some have reported are largely for fines or fake flake material which has become increasingly prominent with increased supplies,” he said.
+“The major decreases some have reported are largely for fines or fake flake material, which has become increasingly prominent with increased supplies,” he said.

-Benchmark Mineral Intelligence expects prices to continue to decline into H2 as excess supplies remain in the market.
+Benchmark Mineral Intelligence expects graphite prices to continue to decline into H2 as excess supplies remain in the market.

 Chart via Benchmark Mineral Intelligence.

 “The important point, however, is that the market structure is not the same across all flake graphite grades.
-There are still parts of the market that will be tight into H2, such as large flake material for use in expandable graphite processing,” Miller said.
+There are still parts of the market that will be tight into H2, such as large-flake material for use in expandable graphite processing,” Miller said.